Ankita-Rani-1/XenonStack_linux_task-2/README.md

 ##### 2. Check Disk Usage
-Displays disk usage statistics by partition, similar to `df -h`.
+View the disk usage of mounted partitions, similar to `df -h`.

 **Command:**
 ```